disadone/neuronaldynamics-epfl/README.md

 This is indicated to build an answer set for [neuronaldynamics-exercises](https://github.com/EPFL-LCN/neuronaldynamics-exercises)

-I am new to neuronal dynamics, the answer may be wrong.
+I am new to neuronal dynamics, the answers are probably wrong.

 - [x] 2.
 Leaky-integrate-and-fire model
 - [x] 3.
 The Exponential Integrate-and-Fire model